Add SSH keys to your Pagely account

 There may be a better way to do this!

 As of February 1st, 2018 Pagely began swapping customers over to ARES and our new Atomic interface.
-While this article is still valid, more convenient methods may now exist to install your certificate.
+While this article is still valid, more convenient methods may now exist to add your SSH keys.
 If you are a Pagely customer you should have received an email, but if you have not please contact support if you have questions.

 For more information, visit the following Articles...

 Pagely now provides our VPS users the ability to add SSH keys to the Atomic dashboard.
 With the new release of Atomic, we only allow SFTP/SSH access with SSH keys.
 Password logins for newly created SFTP/SSH users is restricted.
 If you have not generated SSH keys yet, please look over one of the following articles to get started:

 For PC users click here

 Once you have your SSH keys, you will log into Atomic to add the keys to your account.
 Inside Atomic, on the left panel, select Account --> My SSH Configuration.